Faculty of Medicine, Ain Shams University

 Ain Shams University, Faculty of Medicine or School of Medicine, is a public Egyptian graduate school and one of the faculties of Ain Shams University.
 Now, it is one of the largest educational medical institutions in Africa and the Middle East.
 It was founded in 1947, making it the third oldest medical school in Egypt.
 It has promoted numerous programs of medical care to serve society, in addition to environmental development and continuous scientific research for local and international health.

-It became part of Ain Shams University in 1950, when it was established after adding several faculty members.
+The university became part of Ain Shams University in 1950, when it was established after adding several faculty members.
 Each year, the faculty's different departments hold conferences dedicated to the recent advances in medical science.